macs30200-s23/replication-materials-yuzhouw313/README.md

 # Analysis of Twitter Sinophobic Sentiment and Real-Life Hate Crimes Against the Chinese and Asian Population

 ## Introduction
+<b>Research Project:</b>
+- From Tweets and Google searches to hate crimes:
+Analyzing the relationship between online Sinophobia and offline anti-Chinese violence during COVID-19

-The code and data in this repository is used to answer the research question “Is there any relationship between anti-Chinese public sentiment expressed on social media and real-life crimes against the Chinese population during the COVID-19 pandemic?”
+The code and data in this repository is used to answer the research question “How is Sinophobic sentiment expressed online during the COVID-19 pandemic related to incidents of real-life violence against the Chinese population?”

 Jacobs and van Spanje argue that research into the contextual-level factors driving hate crimes is scant and evidence about their origin from a broad societal perspective remains largely anecdotal (2021, p.
 170).
 In this study, I aim to analyze the relationship, such as correlational, predictionary, and causal, between online anti-Chinese sentiment and real-life anti-Chinese crimes.

-Below are four hypotheses:
-- H1: Online anti-Chinese hate sentiment will be predictive of anti-Chinese offline hate crime incidents in the United States.
-- H2: Offline anti-Chinese hate sentiment will be predictive of anti-Chinese online hate crime incidents in the United States.
-- H3: Online anti-Chinese hate sentiment will be causal of anti-Chinese offline hate crime incidents in the United States.
-- H4: Offline anti-Chinese hate sentiment will be causal of anti-Chinese online hate crime incidents in the United States.

 ## Dependencies